gavinln/mesos-marathon-TO_DELETE/README.md

 ### Check Mesos servers

-1. Access the Mesos master in the browser at the URL [http://localhost:5050/]
+1. Access the [Mesos master](http://localhost:5050/) in the browser.

-2. Access the Mesos slave in the browser at the URL http://localhost:5051/
+2. Access the [Mesos slave](http://localhost:5051/) in the browser.

 3. If you see a blank page without errors the slave is correctly started